Methamphetamine Facts: Addiction, Symptoms, and Treatment Options

 Taking even small amounts of meth can result in increased wakefulness and physical activity as well as decreased appetite.
 Other negative effects include faster breathing, rapid or irregular heartbeat, and increased blood pressure and body temperature.

-• Treatment for meth addiction involves a comprehensive approach from contingency management to medication-assisted treatment (MAT) to prevent relapse and maintain long-term recovery.
+- Treatment for meth addiction uses a complete approach.
+This includes contingency management and medication-assisted treatment (MAT).
+These methods help prevent relapse and support long-term recovery.

 Methamphetamine Addiction Overview